 In one way, it can be hard to talk about breastfeeding benefits.
-The reason is that it can generate so much guilt in new moms, who for some reason, don’t breastfeed.
+The reason is that it can generate guilt in new moms who, for some reason, don’t breastfeed.
 And guilt is far from what makes a happy new mother and baby!

 That said, there are real advantages of breastfeeding, both for mom and baby.
 I am personally quite amazed by all the possible positive effects.

 Remember, the benefits don’t disappear if you have to combine breast milk with formula.
 To really boost your baby’s health, start eating healthy already during pregnancy.

 Let’s start with taking a look at the many breastfeeding benefits for your baby.
 Benefits for nursing moms can be found further down the page.

 10 Important Breastfeeding Benefits For Your Baby